-Illinois has good solar energy potential-as good as Houston, Texas, and many parts of Florida.
-As solar energy system components have become more efficient and less costly an increasing number of solar energy systems have been installed in Illinois.
-Market opportunities for solar development have dramatically increased in Illinois over the last five years, such that most communities now must address solar installations as land use and development issues.
+Wisconsin has good solar energy potential-as good as Houston, Texas and many parts of Florida.
+As solar energy system components have become more efficient and less costly, an increasing number of solar energy systems have been installed in Wisconsin.
+Market opportunities for solar development have dramatically improved in Wisconsin over the last five years, such that most communities now must address solar installations as land use and development issues.
 Solar energy components continue to improve in efficiency and decline in price; solar energy has reached retail cost parity for many customers, and is now approaching cost competitive status at the wholesale level.

 Model Solar Energy Standards

-This ordinance was developed based

-on work completed under the

-Department of Energy's Phase I

-Rooftop Solar Challenge program in

-Minnesota, and updated for the threestate Grow Solar initiative, funded by

-Rooftop Solar Challenge Phase 2.
-This
+This ordinance was developed in 2015 based on work completed under the Department of Energy's Phase I Rooftop Solar Challenge program, and updated for the three-state Grow Solar initiative, funded by Rooftop Solar Challenge Phase 2.
+Final update was August 2017.

-version was last updated June, 2017.